Education-Numerique/authoring.js/README.md

 Files at the root
 ----------------------

-The only file you may edit is the config.yaml build descriptor, in case you want to customize the build output directory.
+**The only file you may edit is the config.yaml build descriptor**, in case you want to customize the build output directory.

 To do so, create a node with your (unix) username and lowercase os name (`uname`), and document: